Home Blog What is an Income Statement, and Why is it So Important?

 To have a clear and accurate record of a company’s profit and loss over periods of time is helpful for several reasons:

-• Aids in Better Decision Making – Increases owner awareness of the current financial status of the business.
-With accurate numbers, they can make faster and smarter decisions about new expenditures.2
+• Aids in decision-making – Increases owner awareness of the current financial status of the business; with accurate numbers, they can make faster and smarter decisions about new expenditures2

-• Important for Tax Compliance – Provides insight into the company’s future tax liability (along with cash flow statement and balance sheet).2
+• Helps ensure tax compliance – Provides insight into the company’s future tax liability (along with cash flow statement and balance sheet)2

-• Tracks Increases in the COG (Cost of Goods) – Shows production or purchase expenses (as well as product returns) as a percentage of sales.4
+• Tracks increases in the cost of goods (COG) – Shows production or purchase expenses (as well as product returns) as a percentage of sales4

 Income statements are also used, in addition to balance sheets, by lenders (investors, banks, and vendors) to set credit limits when considering applications for business loans.4